Alexandria, Pineville and several surrounding nearby towns have a variety of attractions and things to do.

 Silver Dollar Pawn & Jewelry ...
 Filming Location of the History Channel's "Cajun Pawn Stars" TV Series

 The History Channel announced in December of 2011 a new television series to take place in Alexandria, Louisiana.
-"Cajun Pawn Stars" featured Alexandria's Silver Dollar Pawn & Jewelry Center, and its owner Jimmie DeRamus and his family-owned business.
+"Cajun Pawn Stars" featured Alexandria's Silver Dollar Pawn & Jewelry Center.

 Silver Dollar Pawn Shop is one of the largest pawn shops in the South.
 The 20,000-square-foot store houses more than 100,000 items, and is an attraction for school and tourist bus tours.